ChapORon/Chloride/README.md

-# Chlorure
+# Chloride

-Chlorure is a complementary mod to Sodium to add somme OptiFine features such as Zoom and Fog control
+Chloride is a complementary mod to Sodium to add somme OptiFine features such as Zoom and Fog control